qdrant/landing_page/qdrant-landing/content/blog/vector-search-for-content-based-video-recommendation-gladys-and-sam-vector-space-talk-012.md

 ---
 draft: true
-title: "Vector Search for Content-Based Video Recommendation - Gladys and Sam |
+title: Vector Search for Content-Based Video Recommendation - Gladys and Sam |
-  Vector Space Talk #012"
+  Vector Space Talks
 slug: vector-search-video-recommendation
 short_description: Gladys Roch and Samuel Leonardo Gracio from Dailymotion dive into the intricacies of content-based recommendation.